 - Saturday Vigil Mass at 6:00 pm

 - Sundays: 8:30 am, 10:00 am and 12:00 noon

-- St Teresa’s Church and Ss John Fisher and Thomas More will be closed until further notice.
+All Masses will be celebrated at St Teresa’s Church.
+Ss John Fisher and Thomas More Church will remain closed until further notice.

 - Baptisms: Baptisms will be deferred until such time that the public health advice is that congregations can gather safely.